 - Intuition, being based on our cognitive functions, can’t always be trusted

 - Many of us tend to overestimate our capabilities and skills -especially those with little skills!-

-Chabris & Simon says that sometimes self-help books tell us to trust our intuitions and gut feelings -like Gladwell’s Blink for example-.
+Chabris & Simon say that sometimes self-help books tell us to trust our intuitions and gut feelings.

-They make the case instead that our intuitions has many limitations and we shouldn’t be trusting our “gut instincts” all that much.
+They make the case instead that our intuitions have many limitations and we shouldn’t be trusting our “gut instincts” all that much.

 We Believe We See More Than We Do

 But that also means that we miss a lot of what appears to be usual.